 Unique Activities in Denmark

-Another good way to get an idea of what to do in Denmark is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in Denmark.
+They work directly with local tour operators in Denmark, so you won’t have to scour the internet or roam around town trying to find the best deal.

 Train travel in Denmark